Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    ID given by the payment service provider.

 - *Original reference*
    Reference to the authorization transaction.
-You can use this reference to follow up one payment over the whole process.
+You can use this reference to follow up one payment over the entire process.

 - *Transaction date*
-   Date on which the transaction has been created by the payment service provider.
+   Date on which payment service provider has created the transaction.

 - *Status*
    Description of the transaction status.